 \subsection{Continuous Opinion Models}

-The DeGroot opinion model~\cite{degroot1974reaching}, a classic approach in opinion dynamics, assumes that individuals iteratively update their opinions by employing a weighted average of their neighbors' opinions, facilitating convergence toward a consensus over time.
-This model captures the concept that individuals adjust their beliefs through social influence, reflecting the impact of connected peers in shaping collective opinions.
+The DeGroot opinion model~\cite{degroot1974reaching} is a classic approach to opinion dynamics, where individuals update their opinions iteratively by employing a weighted average of their neighbors' views.
+This process facilitates convergence toward a consensus over time.
+The model captures the idea that individuals adjust their beliefs through social influence~\cite{friedkin1990social, friedkin1997social, friedkin2011social}, highlighting the role of connected peers in shaping collective opinions.

-Among continuous opinion models, we can distinguish a group of bounded confidence models, including the Deffuant-Weisbuch model (DW)~\cite{deffuant2000mixing} and the Hegselmann-Krause model (HK)~\cite{rainer2002opinion}.
-The DW model incorporates bounded confidence by randomly selecting two agents and adjusts their opinions only if the difference in their opinions falls within a predefined threshold.
-This model encapsulates the notion that social influence is effective only when individuals share a sufficient degree of similarity in their opinions.
-Among the discussed continuous models, the DW model is the only one whose operation can be described at the level of events, eliminating the need to construct the entire network and gather information about neighbors.
-The HK model synchronously updates the opinions of all nodes, taking into account the opinions of their neighbors.
-Only those neighbors whose beliefs do not differ from the opinion of the considered node by more than an accepted threshold can contribute to the change of that node's opinion.
-This mechanism reflects the real-world impact of a group on an individual.
+Among continuous opinion models, we can identify a group of bounded confidence models, which includes the Deffuant-Weisbuch model (DW)~\cite{deffuant2000mixing} and the Hegselmann-Krause model (HK)~\cite{rainer2002opinion}.
+The DW model incorporates bounded confidence by randomly selecting two agents and allowing them to adjust their opinions only if their difference is less than a predefined threshold, $\delta$.
+This setup limits social influence in cases where individuals have a sufficiently high degree of similarity in their opinions.
+Among continuous models, the DW model is the only one whose operation can be described at the level of events, eliminating the need to construct the entire network and gather information about neighbors.
+The HK model for each node synchronously updates the opinions of all neighbors whose beliefs differ from the opinion of this node less than the predefined threshold.
+This mechanism mimics the real-world impact of a group on an individual.